-Both types of HM can be caused by genetic abnormalities.
-For FHM, certain foods, stress, or a minor head trauma may also be a trigger.
+Genetic anomalies can cause both types of hemiplegic migraine.
+For FHM, certain foods, stress, or a minor head injury may also be a trigger.

-Alcohol triggers vary, but migraines are commonly reported after consuming:
+Alcohol triggers vary, but migraine often occurs after consuming:

 - red wine

-Due to the high levels of the chemical tyramine, certain cheeses and other foods have been reported to trigger migraine.
+Due to high levels of the chemical tyramine, certain cheeses and other foods can also trigger migraine.
 Foods with high levels of tyramine include:

 - aged cheeses, such as gouda or parmesan

-The presence of abnormal chemical and electrical brain signals are additional possibilities.
+The presence of irregular chemical and electrical brain signals are additional possibilities.
 These affect how the brain processes chemicals known as neurotransmitters.

-In order to diagnose the presence of HM, a doctor will look at symptoms in addition to examining someone.
-They will also look at family history.
+In order to diagnose hemiplegic migraine, a doctor will examine the person and look at their symptoms.
+The doctor will also look at their family history.

-An HM attack has a two-part definition.
-Firstly, to be considered an HM attack, a person must be experiencing a migraine.
-This will be accompanied by temporary symptoms affecting motor weakness, vision, senses, and speech.
+Hemiplegic migraine has a two-part definition.
+Firstly, to receive a diagnosis of hemiplegic migraine, a person must be experiencing temporary symptoms relating to motor weakness, vision, senses, or speech.

-In addition, a person will have at least two of these four characteristics:
+In addition, they must have at least two of the following characteristics: